MD Admissions Timeline

 Be sure to check out our secondary application essay prompts and note our deadlines for both primary and secondary applications above.

-Tips for filling our your application:
+Tips for filling out your application:

-• Fill out the “Other Impactful Experiences” essay if you have had significant social, emotional, physical or economic hardships.
+- Fill out the “Other Impactful Experiences” essay if you have had significant social, emotional, physical or economic hardships.
 This is a part of your journey and shows resilience.

-• We do not accept experiences or hours from high school.
+- We do not accept experiences or hours from high school.
 Feel free to talk about these experiences in your essays or descriptions, if they are relevant to your life story.

 This is a good month to submit your AMCAS primary application!
 We typically begin receiving primary applications at the end of June/early July.

 Did you know the University of Michigan Medical School follows the AAMC application and acceptance protocols for medical schools?
-All prospective MD and MD/PhD students are encouraged to review the AAMC guidelines for applicants, too.
+All prospective MD and MD | PhD students are encouraged to review the AAMC guidelines for applicants, too.

 Secondary applications are sent to candidates with an MCAT score at or above the 35th percentile.
 Those below the 35th percentile are screened for excellence within our competencies and may be sent a secondary application after review.